stringbeans/edvisor-ansible/README.md

 example uses staging for host creation.

 It also deploys last release so its needed to check agent forwarding and add key identity per instructions under Deploying project.

+If you would like to change region for instance you could change it via --extra-vars "env=staging region=us-east-1" or in group_vars/settings.yml.

 Configure EC2 Instance
 ============================